 We proposed a learning model for generation of realistic articulated motion.
 The model characterizes deformation modes that vary according to constraint space.
 A combination of DCS network to learn the nonlinear mapping and PCA to reduce dimensionality enables us to find a representation that can adapt to constraint space with a few samples.
 This trajectory based method is more suited for movement generation than pose based methods which are concerned with defining priors for good fitting with image data such as tracking.
 The proposed method models variation of movement with respect to constraints in a more clear way than the previously proposed methods.
-In the case of [8] this is true because Banarer learns single poses in the DCS network but in our case we learn complete trajectories in the DCS network.
-The potential uses of our method is in developing humanoid robots that react more intelligently to there environment.
-Two small applications towards that goal were experimentally validated.
-In the future we will improve the algorithm to adapt to new cases with more complicated constraints.
+The potential uses of our method is in developing humanoid robots that are reactive to their environment and also motion tracking algorithms that use prior knowledge of motion to make them robust.
+Specifically, trajectory prior knowledge about motion can help in cases where the tracked object is occluded in several successive frames.
+In such a case pose based pdfs will fail.
+Three small applications towards that goal were experimentally validated.